Akashkansal/TDS_Project2/happiness/README.md

 > Once upon a time in the vast world of data, there existed a rich tapestry woven with stories about the well-being of nations.
 A dataset containing 2,363 rows and 11 thoughtful columns became a treasure trove for exploration.
 Among its components were vital indicators of happiness and prosperity, such as the Life Ladder, Log GDP per capita, Social Support, and other aspects that detail the quality of life experienced by people across different countries and years.

-As our journey began by surveying the dataset, we quickly noted an essential characteristic—there were missing values scattered across various columns.
+As our journey began by surveying the dataset, we quickly noted an essential characteristicï¿½there were missing values scattered across various columns.
 However, the heart of the data still beat strongly with strong indicators of life satisfaction, illuminating our path through the narratives buried within.

 ### The Tale of the Life Ladder